EMPTY GARDEN, HERO’S GARDEN

 If there is a way to take something that is reasonably easy to understand and make it complex, Suchiu will find it.
 If he can’t find it he will create it.
 Why?
 We will probably never really know, that’s just Suchiu.
 Make “finding that out ” your ultimate challenge if you wish.

 This painting is definitely going to take some explaining.
-It is the perfect example of our first statement.
-Yet in this piece he is taking something that starts off rather complex and turns it into a symphony of sophisticated visual translation.
+It is a perfect example of our first statement.
+Yet in this piece, he is taking something that starts off rather complex and turns it into a symphony of sophisticated visual translation.
 It is proof that he lives his life with an “I’ll see you and raise you one” attitude.

 John Lennon + Elton John + Suchiu = Empty Garden, Hero’s Garden

 Suchiu feels that paintings should be “imagination seeds” that are planted in the viewer’s mind… he will give you a starting place with a concept and tell you only as much as he feels you need to know.
-Then you’re on your own to figure the out rest of the story.
-A story that is meant to grow like an entire tree; first expanding out from roots, developing a trunk, branches and twigs then budding, flowering and bearing fruit and onto shedding its leaves in the fall… etc… etc. His paintings are intended to take on an evolving life… all of their own.
+Then you’re on your own to figure them out the rest of the story.
+A story that is meant to grow like an entire tree; first expanding out from roots, developing a trunk, branches, and twigs then budding, flowering and bearing fruit, and onto shedding its leaves in the fall… etc… etc. His paintings are intended to take on an evolving life… all of their own.

 sparky… who is sparky?